 An exception is the aforementioned study of handgun murders and assaults in Jersey City (Reedy and Koper, 2003).
 Focusing on cases for which at least the type of handgun (semiautomatic, revolver, derringer) could be determined, 2.5% of the gunfire cases involved more than 10 shots.
-107 These incidents - all of which involved pistols - had a 100% injury rate and accounted for 4.7% of all gunshot victims in the sample (see Figure 9-2).
+These incidents - all of which involved pistols - had a 100% injury rate and accounted for 4.7% of all gunshot victims in the sample (see Figure 9-2).
 Offenders fired a total of 83 shots in these cases, wounding 7 victims, only 1 of whom was wounded more than once.
-Overall, therefore, attackers fired over 8 shots hy four New York City police officers just a few years ago.
-The officers in this case fired upon Diallo 41 times but hit him with only 19 shots (a 46% hit rate), despite his being confined in a vestibule.
-Two of the officers reportedly fired until they had emptied their 16-round magazines, a reaction that may not be uncommon in such high-stress situations.
-In official statistics, this case will appear as having only one victim.
+Overall, therefore, attackers fired over 8 shots

-Although the focus of the discussion is on attacks with more than 10 shots fired, a gun user with a postban 10-round magazine can attain a firing capacity of 11 shots with many semiautomatics by loading one bullet into the chamber before loading the magazine.
+&lt;sup>105 Although the focus of the discussion is on attacks with more than 10 shots fired, a gun user with a postban 10-round magazine can attain a firing capacity of 11 shots with many semiautomatics by loading one bullet into the chamber before loading the magazine.